Red Star Yeast

-Red Star Yeast Company, LLC is a joint-venture of Lesaffre, and Archer Daniels Midland Company.
+Red Star Yeast Company, LLC is a joint-venture of Lesaffre and Archer Daniels Midland.

-Red Star operates two plants in the United States—a plant in Headland, AL, and a new plant built in 2006 in Cedar Rapids, IA.
-Lesaffre Yeast Corporation (prior to the joint-venture) used to operate plants in Milwaukee, WI; Baltimore, MD; and Oakland, CA, but those facilities have been closed since 2006.
-Their corporate office is located in Milwaukee, WI.
+Red Star operates two plants in the United States—a plant in Headland, Alabama, and a plant built in 2006 in Cedar Rapids, Iowa.
+Lesaffre Yeast Corporation (prior to the joint venture) used to operate plants in Milwaukee, Wisconsin; Baltimore, Maryland; and Oakland, California, but those facilities have been closed since 2006.
+Their corporate office is located in Milwaukee.

 Red Star Yeast and Products was the former division of Sensient Technologies (formerly Universal Foods), which distributed the Red Star brand.
-Red Star Yeast was then sold to French-based Lesaffre group in 2001.
-In 2004, Lesaffre and Archer Daniels Midland Company (ADM) created the joint-venture that the company operates under today.
+Red Star Yeast was then sold to French-based Lesaffre Group in 2001.
+In 2004, Lesaffre and Archer Daniels Midland Company (ADM) created the joint venture that the company operates under today.

-All Red Star Yeast products are certified Kosher except for Passover.
+All Red Star Yeast products are certified kosher except for Passover.